Our Power System

 TVA is building the energy system of the future to enable ongoing and future growth around the Valley, focusing on cleaner and more efficient energy generation while maintaining low energy costs and reliable service for the 10 million people across the region.

 Today, the electricity we deliver is nearly 60% carbon-free through our 29 hydroelectric dams, TVA’s nuclear fleet and other renewables such as solar.
 We have plans underway to add 10,000 megawatts of solar generation by 2035, including building TVA's first utility-scale solar site.
 On the nuclear side, TVA is investing in the exploration of new nuclear technology by pursuing small modular reactors at the Clinch River Nuclear site in Tennessee.

 Additionally, we continue to offer programs that allow Valley-based businesses and consumers to partner with us to generate solar, wind and biogas energy.

-TVA also acquires power from a variety of power producers, generally through power purchase agreements (“PPAs”), which as of September 30, 2020, those currently operating include:
+TVA also acquires power from a variety of power producers, generally through power purchase agreements (“PPAs”).
+As of Jan.
+1, 2023, those currently operating include:

 - Non-renewable PPAs with the following types of facilities: 2 natural gas, 1 lignite (a type of coal), and several small diesels

 - Renewable PPAs with the following types of facilities: 8 wind, 5 utility-scale solar, 1 landfill gas, 1 hydroelectric, and approximately 4,000 small-scale facilities contracted under TVA renewable programs